AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_avpos.md

 Each SITTER section must contain the entire menu for one sitting location.

 You may also name each SITTER by including your own text.
-This text will be shown in the menu dialog, and in the select menu as the button for the SITTER if you are using the <a href="/avsitter2_utilities.html#avselect-script">[AV]select script</a>.
+This text will be shown in the menu dialog, and in the select menu as the button for the SITTER if you are using the [[AV]select script](/avsitter2_utilities.html#avselect-script).

 e.g.